mithrandir89/NumberPrinter/README.md

 Tested on:
 * **Windows 10 64bit**.
 Using GNU Make 3.82.90 under MINGW and Python 3.7.2.

+Program and Test script use only standard libraries/tool and as such they should be already usable in other platforms.
-It should work with minimal efforts/adjustments also on UNIX platforms.
+The launcher should be slightly adapted for different toolchains, but it will run with minimal efforts/adjustments also on UNIX-like platforms.